HMarzban/ned-shards-dashboard-lite/README.md

 # Ned Shards Dashboard Lite

-This repository is just a simple real world example with <a href="https://github.com/HosseinMarzban/ned">ned project</a>.
+This repository is just a simple real world example with <a target="_blank" href="https://github.com/HosseinMarzban/ned">ned project</a>.

-Shards Dashboard Lite is a high-quality & free Bootstrap admin dashboard template pack that comes with lots of templates and components from <a href="https://designrevision.com"> Designrevision </a>, if you would like you can download this concept with this <a href="https://designrevision.com">link</a>.
+Shards Dashboard Lite is a high-quality & free Bootstrap admin dashboard template pack that comes with lots of templates and components from <a target="_blank" href="https://designrevision.com"> Designrevision </a>, if you would like you can download this concept with this <a target="_blank" href="https://designrevision.com">link</a>.

 #### How to use it:
 1. `git clone <repo>`